Samuel Bowne Parsons: Projects

 Parsons became Vaux's apprentice from 1879 to 1884 and his partner from 1887-1895.
 When Vaux became the head landscape architect of the New York City Parks Department, with him came Parsons, who took over the unpaid position of Superintendent of Planting.
-After Vaux's death in 1895, Parsons became the new head landscape architect of New York City and remained there until 1911.
+After Vaux's death in 1895, Parsons became the new head landscape architect of New York City and remained there until 1911, when he was fired by Charles B. Stover during a bitter personal dispute.
 During Parsons' partnership with Vaux, the two produced many notable designs, including Abingdon Square and Christopher Street Park, both in Greenwich Village; the restoration of the Ladies Pond in Central Park, which at the time was infested with malaria carrying mosquitos; the siting of Grant's Tomb in Riverside Park and the completion of Morningside Park.
 In collaboration with architect Stanford White, Parsons and Vaux also produced the Washington Memorial Arch in Washington Square Park and the Grand Army Plaza Arch near Prospect Park in Brooklyn.
 Throughout their tenure together Parsons noticed that Vaux was a very passionate believer in naturalistic parks, but was reluctant to push himself forward.

 After Vaux’s death, Parsons went on to design Balboa Park (then known as City Park) in San Diego, Albemarle Park in Asheville, North Carolina, St. Nicholas Park in New York City, a Dutch Garden for Van Cortlandt Park in the Bronx, and a redesign of Union Square to accommodate a new subway station.
 New York City was the main beneficiary of Parsons' designs; they included numerous bathrooms, some designed to resemble Greek temples.

 In 1899, Parsons founded the American Society of Landscape Architects (ASLA) in conjunction with ten other well established practitioners on a basis of three tenets: